The Dehn function of SL(n;Z): Preliminaries

-The rows of a matrix in $G$ form a unimodular basis of $\R^p$, so we can interpret $G$ as the space of unimodular bases in $\R^p$.
-From this viewpoint, $\SO(p)$ acts on a basis by rotating the basis vectors, so $\cE$ consists of the set of bases up to rotation.
-An element of $\Gamma$ acts by replacing the basis elements by integer combinations of basis elements.
-This preserves the lattice that they generate, so we can think of $\Gamma\backslash G$ as the set of unit-covolume lattices in $\R^p$.
-The quotient $\cM=\Gamma\backslash \cE$ is then the set of unit-covolume lattices up to rotation.
+We define subset of $G$ on which $\Gamma$ acts cocompactly by interpreting $\cE$ as the set of unimodular bases of $\R^p$ up to rotation; if $v_1,\dots,v_n$ are the rows of a matrix $g$, then the point $[g]_\cE$ corresponds to the basis $\{v_1,\dots,v_n\}$.
+An element of $\Gamma$ acts on $\cE$ by replacing the basis elements by integer combinations of basis elements.
+This preserves the lattice that they generate, so we can think of $\cM$ as the set of unit-covolume lattices in $\R^p$ up to rotation.
 Nearby points in $\cM$ or $\cE$ correspond to bases or lattices which can be taken into each other by small linear deformations of $\R^p$.
 Note that this set is not compact -- for instance, the injectivity radius of a lattice is a positive continuous function on $\cM$, and there are lattices with arbitrarily small injectivity radiuses.